 Heart of Dakota notebook/journal sets for this course are U.S. History I Notebook and the World Religion and Culture's Notebook.

 Hearts for Him Through High School: U.S. History II

 This final course completes the study of U.S. History, enabling students to earn up to 7 credits.
 One credit each can be earned in history, English, math, Bible, and science.
-One-half credit each can be earned for economics, Spanish or Latin/Greek, finance, and speech.
+One-half credit each can be earned for economics, Spanish and/or Latin/Greek, finance, and speech.

 Key resources for history are The Last Best Hope: Volume II by William Bennett and The Mystery of History: Volume IV by Linda Hobar.
 Among other history resources for this year are Great Documents in U.S. History: Age of Reform to the Present Day by Richard Kollen, The American Testimony DVD Set 2 (EduMedia), and Key Decisions in U.S. History: Vol. II by Croes and Smith.
 Living Literature titles that support history studies include such books as Six Days in October, Hattie Big Sky, Nisei Daughter (for girls), Eric Liddell (for boys), A Night Divided, Escape from Saigon, and Careful Enough.

 The religion component has an apologetics flavor with the I Don't Have Enough Faith to Be an Atheist course.
 This is used along with either Created for Work for boys or Girl Talk for girls.

 Economics is taught from a free market perspective with resources such as Economics: A Free Market Reader, The Myth of the Robber Barons, and The Money Mystery.
 Teens learn practical financial skills through the Money-Wise DVD and Money Matter for Teens.